 - Once you complete the paper website, you need to enter your data online at: https://studentaid.gov/h/apply-for-aid/fafsa Be sure you are filing for the FAFSA for the correct school year!
 NOTE: Save your information often during the process so you won’t lose it if your computer connection is lost.

-- Be sure to submit your completed FAFSA form no later than March 1st (February for some colleges and/or scholarships).
+- Submit your completed FAFSA form no later than March 1st in order to qualify for Cal Grant (February for some colleges and/or scholarships).
+The Saddleback Promise Program requires the FAFSA to be filed by May 1, 2023.
+The Federal deadline is June 30th of the following year.
 You MUST complete the FAFSA if you wish to be considered for Federal loans.

 - For helpful resources, visit: Student Aid FAFSA

 - Watch a tutorial: FAFSA Simplification

 CAL GRANT - GPA SUBMISSION

 Cal Grants can be used at any UC, CSU, California Community College, almost all independent colleges, and many career and technical schools in California.
 SCHS will submit all 12th grade GPAs to California Student Aid Commission by October 1st.

 Set up an account at Webgrants 4 Students to monitor the progress of your application.
 For additional resources, visit: Grant Info Login